lesprgm/memorylayer/README.md

 - Assemble a compact, token‑bounded context window for each new LLM call.

 This shows up in lots of places:
-- personal agents and copilots (“remember what I asked last week”),
+- personal agents and copilots ("remember what I asked last week"),
 - team knowledge tools and workspaces,
 - incident/ops copilots,
 - support and customer success tools,